Dominik Reiter

-Dominik Reiter (born 4 January 1998) is an Austrian professional footballer who plays as a forward or winger for Erovnuli Liga club Dinamo Tbilisi.
+Dominik Reiter (born 4 January 1998) is an Austrian professional footballer who plays as a forward or winger for Blau-Weiß Linz.

 Club career

 LASK

 He made his Austrian Football First League debut for LASK on 18 October 2016 in a game against SC Wiener Neustadt.

 Rheindorf Altach

 On 22 June 2021, he signed a three-year contract with Rheindorf Altach.

 On 10 September 2022, during the first half of a match that ended in a 0–0 draw against WSG Tirol, Reiter sustained a torn anterior cruciate ligament, leading to his absence from play for an extended period.
 He returned nearly a year later on 5 August 2023, making a comeback by replacing Lukas Gugganig at half-time during a 4–0 league defeat against Rapid Wien.

 Dinamo Tbilisi

 On 30 July 2024, Dinamo Tbilisi announced the signing of Reiter from SC Rheindorf Altach on a contract until the end of 2025.